SSpatizm/CommunityGuardian/README.md

 ## AI Disclosure

-- **Did you use an AI assistant?** Yes — Claude was used for architecture design, code scaffolding, and code review.
+- **Did you use an AI assistant?** Yes, Claude was used for architecture design, code scaffolding, and code review.
-- **How did you verify suggestions?** [tba — e.g., manually reviewed all generated code, tested each classification path independently, verified rule engine outputs against expected classifications for all 15 seed incidents]
+- **How did you verify suggestions?** I believe that AI-generated code is a great tool, but needs to be tested and reviewed against architecture specification to ensure correct seperation of data layers and proper adherence to contracts.
+All classification logic was tested using pytest, covering classification paths, fallback behaviour, severity scoring, and input validation.
+Integration behavior (Create/View/Edit, filtering, fallback triggers, and validation errors) was tested manually end-to-end.
-- **One example of a suggestion you rejected or changed:** I think the
+- **One example of a suggestion you rejected or changed:** One suggestion that occured during development was the use of implementing a small, fine-tuned local model as a fallback when the commercial LLM was unavailable.
+While it was technically interesting, I rejected this approach because not only did the assignment explicitly required manual/rule-based fallback, a secondary model would still be probabilistic and introduce additional failure modes.
+I instead implemented a deterministic keyword-based rule engine that has zero external dependencies and guarantees graceful fallback, and left the multi-tier classification cascade up as a possible future feature.

 ## Tradeoffs & Prioritization